Frequently Asked Questions

 When you want to design a job for yourself to be printed using our offset presses, we prefer certain applications that are compatible with our equipment and that are catered toward offset printing.

+Adobe InDesign (up to v.
+Adobe Creative Cloud)

 Adobe Illustrator (up to v.
-CS3)

-Adobe Photoshop (up to v.
-CS3)
+Adobe Creative Cloud)

 We will accept the following, but files submitted in these formats may have an additional charge: